Darkatom/Canvanoid/README.md

 This will pack the code and transpile it with Babel.
 A new *dist* folder will appear, and inside a *canvanoid.bundle.js* file.

 ## Testing it
-There is an script inside the package.json for that.
+There is a script inside the package.json for that.
 Just run:
 ```
 npm run test
 ```